Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And I had a job in this business because when I'm walking through the airport, yeah, you recognize me.

-I get recognized and I became recognized, but I have a job because of the big show.
+But I have a job because of the big show.

-When a little kid's in the fucking airport and he looks in and he's like, Daddy, who is that?
+When a little kid's in the fucking airport and he looks in and he's like, daddy, who is that?

-It's like that's a pro wrestler.
+It's like, that's a pro wrestler.

 You know what I'm saying?

-Like I this business was built on the back of Giants, Hulk Hogan, Andre the Giant, and that's the anomaly you go to see.
+Like, this business was built on the back of Giants, Hulk Hogan, Andre the Giant.

 But there's always a spot now in this business for the guy that looks like you, maybe size-wise, that maybe you don't expect to make it.

-And Michael, Shawn Michaels was kind of the introduction.
+Sean Michaels was kind of the introduction.

-It was kind of the first thing the hitman Hart, dog.
+It was kind of the first time.

 Yeah, Brett Hart.